-Fried fish can either be heavy or light -- it's all in the batter, And no batter is lighter than a Japanese tempura, which coats the fish in a gossamer layer of crunchy goodness.
+Fried fish can either be heavy or light, it's all in the batter.
+And no batter is lighter than a Japanese tempura, which coats the fish in a gossamer layer of crunchy goodness.
 Done right, it is even low fat because the tempura blocks fat from getting into the fish, which then steams within the crust.
-Tempura recipes cry out for a sauce, and in this case, I use a garlic aioli, which is like a homemade mayonnaise.
+Tempura recipes cry out for a sauce, and in this case, you can use a garlic aioli, which is like a homemade mayonnaise.
 This recipe uses California halibut, but you can use any firm fish: cod, striped bass, tilefish, sturgeon, walleye, eels, grouper, snapper, rock cod, etc. Firm flesh is the key here.

 - 1 lb fish (white firm, such as halibut or cod or walleye, cut into 2-inch chunks)

 - 1 egg yolk

 - 1/2 cup rice flour (you can use all-purpose wheat flour, too)

 - 1 teaspoon mustard